tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Different Types of Apple Cider

-• Fresh apple cider: Unfiltered, unclarified apple juice that still contains pulp and fine sediment from crushed apples.
-This type is usually non-alcoholic and perishable, often sold refrigerated in jugs at orchards and farm markets.
+• Fresh apple cider: Unfiltered, unclarified apple juice that contains pulp and fine sediment from crushed apples.
+It is typically non-alcoholic, highly perishable, and sold refrigerated at orchards and farm markets.

-• Spiced apple cider: Fresh cider warmed and infused with spices such as cinnamon, cloves, star anise, and nutmeg.
-It’s a classic fall and holiday drink, served hot with or without alcohol.
+• Spiced apple cider: Fresh cider gently heated and infused with spices such as cinnamon, cloves, nutmeg, and star anise.
+Often served warm during fall and winter, with or without alcohol.

-• Apple cider vinegar: A tangy, fermented vinegar made by further fermenting hard cider until acetic acid bacteria convert the alcohol into vinegar.
+• Apple cider vinegar: Produced by fermenting hard cider further, allowing acetic acid bacteria to convert alcohol into vinegar, resulting in a tangy, acidic liquid used in cooking and wellness applications.

 Best Types of Apples for Making Apple Cider